Hôtel du Timbre: Overview

-the Hôtel du Timbre was used by the stamp duty administration until 1973, and subsequently became a local office of the French tax authorities until 2023.
-It eventually reached a total floor size of about ten thousand square meters.
+By the early 20th century, the administration of Registration and Stamp used the northern section of the complex, while that of Public Lands (Domaines) used the southern part.
+The stamp duty administration remained in the Hôtel du Timbre until 1973, when it was replaced by a local office of the French tax authorities which itself stayed until 2023.
+The complex's total floor size eventually reached about ten thousand square meters.

 In 2022, the Hôtel du Timbre was auctioned away by the French government.
 It was purchased in early 2023 by Covéa, an insurance company.
 In late 2023, a project was approved to convert it into mixed-usage including offices, coworking spaces, apartments, restaurant and retail commerce, on a design by architects Perrot & Richard and Asphalt.